oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

 ## Task 2: Launch Kubernetes Monitoring and Management application

-1. Select the **LiveLabs-V3.0 (7/19/2023)** version from the version dropdown.
+1. Select the **LiveLabs-V3.0 (DD/MM/YYYY)** version from the version dropdown, where DD/MM/YYYY represents the date.

 2. Select the user Compartment from the dropdown.
-For your user the Compartment name will be in the format **LL{reservationid}-COMPARTMENT**, for e.g. LL55379-COMPARTMENT.
+For your user the Compartment name will be in the format **LL{reservationid}-COMPARTMENT**, e.g. LL55379-COMPARTMENT.
   >**Note:** The compartment name can be found from **View Login Info** page.

 3. Check the **Terms and Restrictions** checkbox.